 When children have finished eating, they go outside to play on the playground.
 They are supervised at all times by Teaching Assistants.
-Year 6 children have the opportunity to play with the younger children on a rota basis.

 What about snacks for break time?

 The school takes part in the Government's 'School Fruit and Vegetable Scheme'.
 Under this scheme all Reception and Key Stage 1 children are provided with a fruit or vegetable snack free of charge for the mid morning break.
 Key Stage 2 children may bring in a healthy snack in addition to any packed lunch.
 Ideally this should be a piece of fruit or vegetable.
 It should not be crisps, chocolate or biscuits.